 - Wear a pony or hat. (yea, oversimplified, I know, but check out this blog on how wearing a hat can help you defeat depression)

 - Treat it well.
 Healthy hair is far easier to manage.
 Essential oils are a great option for bringing life back to your hair.
+Use argan oil hair mask can protect your hair from heat styling.
 (Follow this link, or contact me about ordeing EOs at wholesale.)

 - Set a date.
 You may be at a pain-point in your style right now, but, if I’ve learned anything in my 34 years of hairdressing, it is that once you make an appointment, you may actually decide you prefer longer hair.